 There is an entire following in the school of clear coat.
 It is easy to spray on, it protects the design from fading, and it repels road debris.
 However, there are a few things you should know first.

 Some vinyl wraps have a textured finish that gives depth to your graphic.
 Unfortunately, the clear coating tends to fill in stamped patterns, which can dull the 3D quality of your design.
 Clear coat also has a reputation for changing the way light is reflected off of the vinyl, changing the way the colors appear.

-If you do decide to go with a clear coat, we highly recommend testing the results on a separate piece of your vinyl wrap.
+If you go with a clear coat, we highly recommend testing the results on a separate piece of your vinyl wrap.
 Spray one coat onto your vinyl.
 Allow that layer to dry completely before applying a second or third coat.

 A common place to find clear coated vinyl wraps are at car shows, where owners that use chrome wraps also use a clear coat to protect the vinyl wrap from fading.
 It is the best place to examine high quality vinyl wrap protectants.

 Paint protection film, or PPF, is similar to your vinyl wrap, only it is clear.
 Applied over a vinyl wrap, PPF can provide an extra layer of protection for your graphics, though most companies recommend using PPF as a bra on areas more susceptible to the most abuse.
 Using PPF on the front bumper or the lower door panels will shield your wrap from chips and damage from gravel and other hazards of daily driving.

 The staff at Team Acme is skilled in all aspects of vinyl wraps.
-We have certified techs with years of experience that are prepared to answer any questions you may have about your vinyl wrap.
+We have certified techs with years of experience.
+They are prepared to answer any questions you may have about your vinyl wrap.